 I truly believe so!
 I worked on this recipe in culinary school, developing it over a few days and had many people taste test it.
 Everyone believed it was real puff pastry and one of our chefs took one of my puff pastries for lunch the next day and said it help up great.

 Rough Puff Pastry can be used to make a whole assortment of delicious pastries!
-It can be used in savory recipes to make small Puff Pastry Cups filled with delicious roasted veggies or confit tomatoes, turned into an apple "pop tart", crescent roll and more (some examples pictured below).
-Additionally, you can add alternative fillings, sweet or savory, to make puff rugelach or palmiers.
+It can be used in savory recipes to make:

 Here are a few tips when using the Puff Pastry in a recipe: